sravanreddyp6/myTests/tests/README.md

 a lot of them allow you to fill in/get value out of Visualforce using labels instead of the DOM IDs.
 If possible, please use these functions because it matches better with our users' experience.

-- `logInAs(user)`: Log in as a particular user, afterwards you can expect to end up at the ESD Home Page.
+- `logInAs(user, runInProduction)`: Log in as a particular user, afterwards you can expect to end up at the ESD Home Page.
 This method will take into account multiple scenarios, including initial password change bypass and wrong passwords.
+If `runInProduction` is set to `true`, the suite will go to the Production login page instead of the Sandbox login page.
 Please see [User Management](#markdown-header-user-management) for more information.
 - `callHook(hookName)`: In a utility, this represents a hook point that a developer can use to modify the utility behavior.